 Also, recognizing people’s interests and abilities and being able to develop them, sometimes distinguishes a good leader from a great one.
 When you “listen” to people’s affinities and allow them to fully participate, they feel included; they step up wishing to meet the expectations and exceed them; they put in effort and make a statement.
 The project you are working on is no longer yours, his or hers – you share the achievement.

 Team management and motivation are crucial for entrepreneurial leaders because the cornerstone of a successful enterprise is building strong and effective teams.

 3. Innovation and change management

 The answer to this is simple – “…to meet the challenges of each new age means discarding old, sometimes well-loved methods” (Kazuo Ishiguro).
 In order to keep up with the swift pace of changes in the world, we need forward, creative thinking and innovative ideas.
 The man would have never landed on the moon had he not taken risks and fostered innovative thinking.
 Investopedia.com says that “The entrepreneur is commonly seen as a business leader and innovator of new ideas and business processes”.
 Entrepreneurs don’t chase opportunities, they create them.

 Since we have answered the question: Why entrepreneurial leadership, let us wonder for a moment – Why do we need entrepreneurial leaders?

-Because the sky is no longer the limit.
-Boundaries are being pushed every day, breakthroughs are more common than ever and still, challenges emerge with each day.
+Because the sky is no longer the limit boundaries are being pushed every day.
+Although, breakthroughs are more common than ever challenges keep emerging each day.
 We need innovation and forward thinking, embodied in entrepreneurial leadership, in order to keep moving forward.

 This post was written by AIESEC in the Netherlands.
 We offer international voluntary projects and professional internships with the aim of developing leadership in youth.